MARCH 27: Dean’s Distinguished Lecture Series

 Contact the Graduate School of Education at 716-645-6640 or firstname.lastname@example.org

 About the Series

-The University at Buffalo Graduate School of Education (GSE) launched the Dean's Distinguished Lecture Series, which will engage our local education community members, as well as GSE faculty and students, with leading senior scholars in critical fields of education.
-Each year, the school will bring to campus a distinguished scholar to present a special lecture on a topic relevant to education.
-Building on the university and school's strategic strengths, the series intends to showcase and benchmark impactful research and scholarship in the areas identified as strategic visions for the future of the university, as well as the Graduate School of Education.
+The University at Buffalo Graduate School of Education (GSE) Dean's Distinguished Lecture Series engages our local education community members, as well as faculty and students, with leading senior scholars in critical fields of education.
+Each year, the school brings to campus a distinguished scholar to present a special lecture on a topic relevant to education.
+Building on the university and school's strategic strengths, the series showcases and benchmarks impactful research and scholarship in the areas identified as strategic visions for the future of the university, as well as the Graduate School of Education.